kibuchijw/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

   - The name must be displayed in the HTML tag `DIV#character`
   - You can’t use `document.querySelector` to select the HTML tag
   - You must use the JQuery API

+### 8. Star Wars movies

+Write a JavaScript script that fetches and lists the `title` for all movies by using this URL: `https://swapi-api.alx-tools.com/api/films/?format=json`

+All movie titles must be list in the HTML tag `UL#list_movies` You can’t use `document.querySelector` to select the HTML tag You must use the JQuery API